Welcome to Our ChatGPT Codex Review

 Task: “Add a dark mode toggle to the settings page”

-Test 2: Bug Fix from Error Message
+Test 2: Bug Fix with Mid-Task Steering

 Test 3: Writing Test Suite